-Here is a list of the different short-term inpatient programs in South Carolina.
-The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.
+Below is a list of the different short-term inpatient rehab centers in South Carolina.
+Each listing provides information on the types of services provided and the payment options available.
+You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
+The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Address of the center

 Short-term inpatient treatment is a form of drug and alcohol rehabilitation where the patient lives at the facility while receiving treatment for around 28 days until treatment is complete.
 Short-term inpatient programs are among the most utilized types of treatment for substance abuse and are what most people think of when they consider rehab.